intel-analytics/ipex-llm-tutorial/ch_7_Finetune/README.md

 > **Note**
 >
-> Currently, BigDL-LLM supports LoRA, QLoRA, ReLoRA, QA-LoRA finetuning on any [Hugging Face `transformers` models](https://huggingface.co/docs/transformers/index).
+> Currently, BigDL-LLM supports LoRA, QLoRA, ReLoRA, QA-LoRA and DPO finetuning.

 In Chapter 7, you will go through how to fine-tune a large language model to a text generation task using BigDL-LLM optimizations.
 BigDL-LLM has a comprehensive tool-set to help you fine-tune the model, merge the LoRA weights and inference with the fine-tuned model.